Audette relishing life at The Deck

 He relates to the world of commercial real estate.
 He buys structures and rehabs them for the rental market.
 His small company turns large homes into condos.

-“The most fun is when you can take an asset and improve it,” Audette said, who employs about 250 people, many summer part-timers.
+“The most fun is when you can take an asset and improve it,” Audette said.
+He employs about 250 people, many of them summer part-timers.

 Craig Pessina, a local businessman and developer who has known Audette for more than two decades, said, “It’s amazing how much energy he has, doing so much with different properties.
 He is good with employees and also the people he meets in the restaurant and in business.